Can You Make Money on Upwork? Stories From 17 Freelancers

 You’re entering a client-facing role while also being your own project manager and taking on administrative work like invoicing.
 The trade-off is that you’re the boss and have control over your career, deciding what projects you accept and when and where you want to work.

 During the week, you’ll need to account for the hours you’re not directly billing for client work.
 This is the time you’re spending applying to jobs, marketing your skills, and handling administrative tasks.
 You may bill clients for 30 hours a week, but be behind the computer for 40 or more.
-You’ll need to keep this in mind when charging clients and setting your hourly rate.
+You’ll need to keep this in mind when charging clients and setting your hourly rate

-Be strategic about the jobs you apply to
+3. Be strategic about the jobs you apply to

 If you find a job that you’re a good match for, spend time writing a personalized proposal that explains why you’re the best freelancer for the project.
 You can also boost your proposal if you want to increase the chances that clients will see it.
 Boosted Proposals are 17% more likely to be seen by clients.

-Focus on communication and building relationships
+4. Focus on client communication and building relationships

 For you as a freelancer, clients are the core of your business.
 Building long-term relationships with clients is how you create a steady workflow.
 Communication is an important skill to master, whether it’s for reviewing a project scope or discussing edits and changes to a deliverable.